nroduit/weasis-pacs-connector/README.md

 * **/viewer** launching Weasis with the patient ID, study UID... (can be configured to use a combination of UIDs or to hide some of them)
 * **/IHEInvokeImageDisplay** launching Weasis at Patient and Study level, compliant to the [IHE IID profile](http://www.ihe.net/Technical_Framework/upload/IHE_RAD_Suppl_IID.pdf)
 * **/viewer-applet** same as _/viewer_ but it can launch Weasis as Applet in a web page (the service returns an html page).
-This method is not recommended as several browsers block Java plugin.
+This method is not recommended as most of browsers block Java plugin.
 * **/manifest** building the xml manifest (containing the necessary UIDs) consumed by Weasis to retrieve all the images by WADO requests
 * **/[name of the template]** (default template: /weasis.jnlp) building a jnlp file from a template (jnlp template path, jnlp properties and jnp arguments can be passed via URL parameters, see the [JNLP Builder documentation](JnlpBuilder))

 ## New features in weasis-pacs-connector 7 ##
 * Requires Java 8 and Servlet 3.1
 * Redirection for getting jnlp protocol from a http request
-* Support Java 9 in jnlp templates
+* Support of Java 9

+## New features in weasis-pacs-connector 6.1.2 ##
+* Enable running Weasis on Java 9
+* Getting jnlp protocol by redirection (see [launching jnlp](#new-way-to-launch-jnlp))
+* Allow the configuration of the default max memory size of Weasis
+* Add double quotes for command parameters in jnlp (requires by Weasis 2.5.4 and later)

 ## New features in weasis-pacs-connector 6 ##
 * Multi-PACS configuration (can be requested simultaneously or individually)